-Now that you know what questions to expect, let's focus on preparation.
-Here are the five most important things you can do to get an offer as a Lyft product manager.
+Now that you’ve seen the interview process and what questions to expect, let’s get into how you can prepare.
+Here are 5 steps we’d recommend you take to get an offer as Lyft product manager.

 3.1 Research the product / organization

-You can start out with videos like this one, which display some of Lyft's core values, such as Deliver Impact and Take Care of Each Other:
+To study up on the company, you can start with videos like this one, which display some of Lyft's core values, such as Deliver Impact and Take Care of Each Other:

 Here are some more resources to help you dive a bit deeper:

 - Lyft’s mission statement and values (by Lyft)